BrNi05/vscpa/README.md

     - Edit mode: create new config (apply and/or save it as default).
         - Select language.
 Currently supported: C, C++
         - Select language standard (all supported by GCC).
-            - VSCPA expects only az integer as input.
+            - VSCPA expects only an integer as input.
 Upon no or invalid input, the latest standard is selected.
             - Current standards:
                 - C: 89, 90, 95, 99, 11, 17, 23
                 - CPP: 98, 03, 11, 14, 17, 20, 23